-- Clearways – motorists will be reminded that clearways are in place at some locations on the detour routes.
+- clearways – motorists will be reminded that clearways are in place at some locations on the detour routes.
 Tow trucks will be on standby to remove vehicles not observing clearways during peak hours

-- Recommended routes (shown on maps and electronic signage) have been prepared for detour routes around North Wollongong to help manage congestion, particularly during peak times
+- recommended routes (shown on maps and electronic signage) have been prepared for detour routes around North Wollongong to help manage congestion, particularly during peak times

-- Emergency management plans have been prepared to ensure that incidents on the M1, Memorial Drive and Lawrence Hargrave Drive can be cleared as quickly as possible.
+- emergency management plans have been prepared to ensure that incidents on the M1, Memorial Drive and Lawrence Hargrave Drive can be cleared as quickly as possible.

-- No routine maintenance work will take place on the detour routes during the closure to help minimise the impact on journey times
+- no routine maintenance work will take place on the detour routes during the closure to help minimise the impact on journey times.

 We have been consulting with cyclist groups on managing traffic on Lawrence Hargrave Drive which is the detour route for cyclists.